exasol/websocket-api/docs/commands/loginV3.md

    ```

-3. The client sends the username, encrypted password, and optionally
+3. The client sends the username, encrypted password or OpenID refresh token, and optionally
    other client information.

+   To use OpenID compatibility mode, substitute the OpenID refresh token for the password.

    Request fields:
      * username (string) => Exasol user name to use for the login process
-     * password (string) => user's password, which is encrypted using publicKey (see 2.) and PKCS #1 v1.5 padding, encoded in Base64 format
+     * password (string) => user's password or OpenID refresh token, which is encrypted using publicKey (see 2.) and PKCS #1 v1.5 padding, encoded in Base64 format
      * useCompression (boolean) => use compression for messages during the session (beginning after the login process is completed)
      * sessionId (number, optional) => requested session ID
      * clientName (string, optional) => client program name, (e.g., "EXAplus")